rustedivan/fixa/dotplan.md

-√ don't key to labels, but to H(label + index) so labels don't have to be unique √ save/restore x warn if FixableFloat is created without a FixaStream
+√ don't key to labels, but to H(label + index) so labels don't have to be unique √ save/restore x warn if FixableFloat is created without a FixaStream x reformulate grouped controls as a list of controls that should move into the group, that should make things a lot cleaner √ move groups to tabs